-Virgil Henry Storr is the Vice President of Academic and Student Programs at the Mercatus Center, an Associate Professor of Economics in the Department of Economics, George Mason University and the Don C. Lavoie Senior Fellow in the F.A.
+Virgil Henry Storr is the Vice President of Academic and Student Programs at the Mercatus Center, a Professor of Economics in the Department of Economics, George Mason University and the Don C. Lavoie Senior Fellow in the F.A.
 Hayek Program in Philosophy, Politics and Economics, Mercatus Center, George Mason University.
 He holds a Ph.
 D. in Economics from George Mason University (Fairfax, Va.) and did his undergraduate work at Beloit College (Beloit, Wis.).

 In Enterprising Slaves & Master Pirates, Virgil explores the Bahamas’ economic culture and argues that two ideal typical entrepreneurs dominate the economic life in the Bahamas: the enterprising slave (encouraging Bahamian businessmen to work hard, to be creative and to be productive) and the master pirate (demonstrating how success is more easily attained through cunning and deception).
 Understanding the Culture of Markets, published by Routledge, explores how culture shapes economic activity and describes how social scientists (especially economists) should incorporate considerations of culture into their analysis.
 Community Revival in the Wake of Disaster (with Stefanie Haeffele and Laura E. Grube), published by Palgrave Macmillan, argues that entrepreneurs promote community recovery after disasters by providing necessary goods and services, restoring and replacing disrupted social networks, and signaling that community rebound is likely and, in fact, underway.
 Do Markets Corrupt Our Morals? (with Ginny Choi), published by Palgrave Macmillan, invites us to reassess the claim that markets corrupt our morals.